The Cornwall Hotel’s guide to visiting and exploring Cornwall on a friendly budget

 Head to the beach

-It’s even possible to have a free day on a Cornish beach with the kids, too.
-Rockpooling is a great way to spend a day, even off-season.
+A free day on a Cornish beach with the kids is easy to achieve, too.
+Exploring rock pools for treasures is a great way to spend a day, even off-season.
 All you need is grippy footwear and a container to (temporarily) put your discoveries in for closer inspection.
 Beachcomb for shells and sea-glass for rainy-day craft projects, or try pebble art on the sand.

 Keeping it clean